 Owner Agnes P. Cwalina hand selects each seed and bulb planted in her 1/8 acre garden.
-As soon as flowering branches and narcissus begin blooming, buckets of flowers make their way to local shops and design studios.
-Tulips, dahlias, and mums are the main crops at Hori Hori Flowers.
-While lesser known seedpods, cerinthe, and love in a puff vine add whimsy and intrigue.
+As soon as flowering branches and narcissus begin blooming, buckets of flowers make their way to local design studios and makers markets.
+Tulips, dahlias, and mums are the main crops at Hori Hori Flowers While lesser known seedpods, foliages, and vines add whimsy and intrigue.

-The design studio offers floral and garden inspired creations that celebrate the botanical diversity of our region.
+The design studio offers garden inspired creations that celebrate the botanical diversity of our region.
 Through hands on workshops and U-Pick flower sessions Agnes shares the beauty of her garden.